 Faculty members from every campus department come together to offer approximately one hundred seminars each semester, on an astonishing range of topics.
 They are encouraged to design seminars on topics they don't typically have a chance to teach, including an emerging research area or an outside interest.
 Students are encouraged to choose their seminars based on the pull of intellectual curiosity, a desire to explore enticing and even unfamiliar realms.

 Some seminars focus on topics related to the current theme of the On the Same Page program.
-The book chosen for fall 2013 is Turing's Cathedral, by George Dyson, and the theme is the Dawn of the Computer Age.

 Faculty members and students who are interested in becoming better acquainted in an informal setting are encouraged to consider our Food for Thought series.